 Temperature and Humidity

 Dragon fruit plants are not suitable for every garden.
 Because they are native to tropical regions, they won't do well in areas that experience freezing weather, especially if that freeze is prolonged.
-Temperatures ranging from 65 degrees Fahrenheit to 80 degrees Fahrenheit are considered optimal growing conditions for dragon fruit cacti.
+Temperatures ranging from 65 degrees Fahrenheit to 80 degrees Fahrenheit at the highest are considered optimal growing conditions for dragon fruit cacti.

 Dragon fruit cacti are rather hungry plants, and feeding them every couple of months during their first year, using a balanced 20-20-20 fertilizer, is recommended.
 Once the plants are well-established, they should do fine with just a few applications of fertilizer annually.
 You should also plan to amend the soil with compost or organic matter a couple of times a year, too.

 There are about 15 species of dragon fruit cacti, each has varying color fruits and shells, a few of which are noted below.
 However, there are many hybrid varieties, including 'Edgar's Baby' (Hylocereus stenopterus and Hylocereus guatemalensis) or 'Tricia' (Hylocereus ocamponis and Hylocereus undatus).